Sharp Advert - October 1980

 This advert from Sharp continues the company's long-running theme which implies some sort of extra-terrestrial origin for its computer.

-This particular micro, which had actually been around since October 1979, where it had been launched at the Birmingham International Business Show[1], was Zilog Z80-based and had about 32K of available memory.
+This particular micro, which was first launched in Japan as a kit and which had been around in the UK - fully assembled - since October 1979, where it had been launched at the Birmingham International Business Show[1], was Zilog Z80-based and had about 32K of available memory.

-Unusually, if you wanted to program in anything other than Assembler or machine code, you had to load your program of choice (BASIC, Fortran, etc) from cassette.
+Unusually, if you wanted to program in anything other than Assembler or machine code, you had to load your program of choice - BASIC, Fortran, etc - from tape.

 Sharp was particularly strict about the dealers it would allow to resell its machine, in an era which was somewhat notorious for the "sell and forget" sort of attitude where after-sales support was often non-existant.